Diet and Joint Replacement: How Food Impacts Your Recovery

 Eggs, cold-water fish, poultry, and meat are excellent protein sources.
 Whole grains, vegetables such as broccoli and cauliflower, and beans are great carb additions to your protein of choice.
 Fruits like kiwi, oranges, and grapefruit can help you reach your daily vitamin C intake while you recover.

 The amount of stress the body endures after surgery causes your metabolism to work harder.
 Therefore, increasing your caloric needs.
 A poor diet post-recovery could slow down the healing process and makes you more susceptible to infections.

 Dehydration is common after surgery, so drink plenty of fluids and limit or avoid alcohol and coffee if at all possible.
-Swapping yogurt for your cheese is also recommended, as cheese can cause constipation.
-Yogurt has gut-friendly bacteria and is easy to tolerate.
+Swapping yogurt for cheese is also recommended, as cheese can cause constipation.
+Yogurt has gut-friendly bacteria and is easier to tolerate.

 The Road to Recovery